vatesongs/songs-from-the-next-day-to-this-day/songs-from-the-next-day-to-this-day.md

 like a soft spring breeze on my mind. <br>
 "You can cross a street, you know how."

+She says, for He left me mid way, <br>
+once on Mars, while He crossed a road, <br>
+‘cause He thought that His walk I slowed. <br>
+At the end I did cross that day.

 [...]

 "I know you had ten years to fall, <br>